mattgaviota/fb-graph-api-test/slim-test/README.md

     cd fb-graph-api-test/slim-test

-To run the application in development, you can also run this command.
+To run the application in development, you need install the dependencies.

+    composer install

+Run this command to start a local server

-	php composer.phar start
+    composer start

 Run this command to run the test suite

-	php composer.phar test
+    composer test

-That's it!
-Now go build something cool.
+You can test the endpoint `http://localhost:8080/profile/facebook/{id}`

+## Using docker

+You can try the application using docker.
+The steps are the same as above except instead of using `composer start` you can use

+    docker-compose up -d

+and then testing the endpoint.